 Field Trips for Lyon, France

 You are encouraged to participate in the organized field trips, which are included in your program fees.
 These excursions generally take place on weekends.
-In addition to the including program field trips, you'll also have field trips as part of many of your courses and have numerous informal activities that expose you to the local culture as well.
+In addition to the included program field trips, you'll also have field trips as part of many of your courses and have numerous informal activities that expose you to the local culture as well.
 Destinations may change at the discretion of the Resident Director.

 This little city, located between a lake and the surrounding mountains, is one of the favorite places to visit while anyone is in France.
 Only 1.5 hours from Lyon, the charms of the lake and canals passing through the old city make Annecy unforgettable for its visitors.
 You will be able to wander around the city and along the banks of the lake while admiring the landscape.
 Take a stroll, shop at the open market in the old town, rent a bike or a boat for a few hours, or just bring your swimming suit and take advantage of the clear water.

 Situated just north of Lyon, the rolling hills of Bourgogne (Burgundy) are full of French country life.
 This region is a hub for some of France’s most-beloved cuisine.
 You will get a glimpse of old European traditions and taste the region’s specialties.
 You will be able to visit an eighteenth-century castle and its garden, check out fifteenth-century hospices—a symbol of the region—and hike up the rock of Solutré, which offers a great panorama of the surrounding hills.

 Situated between Bourgogne and Lyon, the Beaujolais region has a lot to offer to its visitors, especially when it comes to cuisine.
 Renowned for its wine, the region also offers breathtaking landscapes and towns.
 You will be able to experience the beauty of the region while trying some specialties and enjoying your surroundings.
 You will be able to visit the towns of Theizé, Oingt, Villefranche, and visit a castle dating to the thirteenth century.